joeyqlim/good.sg/README.md

 - Libraries and Tools: Bootstrap, EJS, Multer, Cloudinary, bcrypt, Passport.js, moment.js

 ## Description
 A microblog website where users can share their good deeds or behaviour (no matter how small), in an effort to cultivate a kind, civilized and considerate society.
-Built in Singapore, for Singapore, categories focus on public transport, public health, environment, charity and road safety.
+Built in Singapore, for Singapore, categories focus on public transport, public health, environment, charity, civic-mindedness and road safety.

 Users must be signed in to make posts, and can upload their own avatar image.
 There are two types of users - regular users and administrators.
 Administrators are able to create new categories, access a dashboard of all users and have the power to remove or add administrator status for all users.